Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ![Screenshot of Linux terminal showing the last part of the output of running the command csinstances_create.sh; that part corresponds to the configuration step of each instance and the screenshot shows the "Connection timed out" and "Connection refused" messages circled that may arise during the configuration step.](../fig/02-instances-management/12-results-of-running-csinstance_create.sh-configuring-instance2.png){: width="900px"}

 Note in the screenshot the message in brown "**Please wait for SSH server (you may see a few 'Connection timed out/Connection refused' messages)**", and the `ssh`-related message in white just below "**ssh -o ConnectTimeout=5 -o StrictHostKeyChecking=no -i courses/...**".
 The script `aws_instances_configure.sh` prints those messages and then gets into a loop to repeatedly issue that `ssh` command until it is successful.
 In the screenshot, three issues of that `ssh` command were unsuccessful and the message "**ssh: connect to host instance01... port 22: Connection refused**" was displayed three times.
-Once that `ssh` command is successful, `aws_instances_configure.sh` proceedes to issue the `ssh` commands that configure the instance.
+Once that `ssh` command is successful, `aws_instances_configure.sh` proceedes to issue the `ssh` commands that configures the instance.
 That is, the sole purpose of the `ssh` command that is issued within the loop is to ensure the SSH server in the instance is ready.

 **How many "Connection timed out/Connection refused" (unsuccessful `ssh`) messages would be "normal"?**